Coding For Kids Made Fun!

 Learn how to style your web page with CSS (Cascading Style Sheets).
 Set background colors, text size, text color, font styles and more.
 Also learn how to create custom classes and ids to control the styling of individual elements.

 Learn how to write a function and run the function when a button is clicked.
 Use conditional logic to set certain actions to happen only if doubles are rolled.
-Learn how to play a sound when doubled are rolled and how to set a background image when doubles are rolled.
+Learn how to play a sound when doubles are rolled and how to set an animated background image when doubles are rolled.

 Program a Slot Machine game.
 Leverage loops to count through and add to variables in order to save from manually writing a lot of redundant code.
 Leverage logical operators to achieve results.
 Introduction to the Chrome webkit rendering engine for animating the rolling of your dice with CSS.